dmpop/bash-pubkit/README.md

     - type: subtitle
       text: An investigation of metadata

-The *creator* item is use to specify author and contributors:
+The *creator* item is used to specify author and contributors:

     creator:
     - role: author